am20585/recipe-step-predictor/README.md

 We will use the following features to predict `n_steps`:

-- **`minutes`**: Total preparation time.
-  *Justification*: Estimated preparation time can be determined from the ingredients, planned cooking methods, and basic recipe structure before finalizing the detailed steps.

-- **`num_tags`**: Number of tags associated with the recipe.
+- **`n_ingredients`**: Number of ingredients associated with the recipe.
-  *Justification*: Tags are assigned at the time of recipe creation and categorization, so this information is known upfront.
+  *Justification*: Ingredients are chosen at the time of recipe creation and categorization, so this information is known upfront.

 - **Nutritional Information**:
   - `calories`